As remote work exploded, Comcast turned to AI to keep the internet running

 A funny thing happened in Colorado after the state legalized recreational marijuana use in 2012: As more people started buying grow lights to cultivate their own supplies, Comcast’s internet service took a hit.
-It turned out that the electromagnetic radiation from the lights were interfering with Comcast’s network.
+It turned out that the electromagnetic radiation from the lights was interfering with Comcast’s network.

 These kinds of mysteries used to require a lot of foresight and engineering work to deal with.
 But now, Comcast says it can use artificial intelligence to solve similar problems automatically.
 Prompted by the coronavirus pandemic, the company developed an AI system called Octave that can detect network anomalies and figure out how to address them.